Landing craft utility: Sweden

-Sweden operates 16 small and fast (25 kt) water jet landing craft (Swedish: Lätt trossbåt) with a displacement of 65 tonnes.
-They are armed with one 12.7 mm machine gun but can also lay out mines and is equipped with depth charges for anti submarine warfare.
+Sweden operates 16 small and fast (25 kn) water jet landing craft (Swedish: Lätt trossbåt) with a displacement of 65 tonnes.
+They are armed with one 12.7 mm machine gun but can also lay out mines and are equipped with depth charges for anti submarine warfare.
 The vessel type has been exported to the United Arab Emirates.

 HSwMS Loke (A344) is a larger vessel with a displacement of 305 tonnes, capable of carrying 150 tonnes.
 The ship has a crew of 7 and is armed with two 7.62 mm machine guns.